perchlabs/setupify/README.md

 #### Intended Uses

-* Quick and flexible provisioning of a Zephir/Phalcon testing or development environment
+* Quick and flexible provisioning of a Zephir/Phalcon environment for development or testing.
 * As a starting point for provisioning a prioprietary application stack.
 In this case its a simple matter to delete sections and files before starting your enhancements.
 * As a starting point for any open source Phalcon or Zephir based tech stack